 Vice Chairwoman Heather Boulger said she would not support the statement.

 "I don't think that it's our role to be a forum for a special-issues group," she said.
-The committee's energy, she said, should be
+The committee's energy, she said, should be spent on improving school safety with emergency plans and facility upgrades, and in addition, addressing issues like mental health and bullying.

 Member Mary Lou Accetta expressed concern over the term "armed security personnel," explaining there's a distinction between that and a trained police officer.